-Blue and golds typically live in the forests near rivers and swamps, though they can be found in savannas if tall trees are available.
-Most often seen in pairs, the macaws will gather in large flocks at certain times of the year and during morning and evening foraging for food.
+Blue and golds typically live in the forests near rivers and swamps, though they can be found in a grassy savannah if it has tall trees.
+Most often traveling in pairs, macaws will gather in large flocks at certain times of the year or will meet up during the morning and evening hours to forage for food.

 Wild blue and golds are an endangered species.
-Much of their population decline has been due to habitat destruction, hunting, and trapping.
-Quite often, the young birds were taken directly from the nest, intended for the pet trade, and many of the defensive parents have died while protecting their babies, and many young parrots did not survive.
+Much of their population decline in the wild has been due to habitat destruction, hunting, and trapping.
+Sadly, before captive breeding programs, these young birds were quite often taken directly from the nest and sold for the pet trade.
+Many defensive parents died protecting their babies, and many young parrots did not survive.

-Among the most popular and common species of macaws to keep as pets, blue and golds have been bred in the United States since 1935.
-Breeders are readily available and their prevalence makes them one of the most affordable large parrots.
+Since 1935, the blue and golds have been bred successfully in the U.S. Breeders are readily available, and their prevalence makes them one of the more affordable large parrots.

 When allowed to socialize with a variety of people, blue and golds do very well adapting to different people and other birds.
 The blue and gold is a fantastic bird for tricks.
-They're a popular headliner at bird shows and many owners take them out and about town with the help of bird leashes and car seats.
-Blue and golds can be just as welcoming to other birds as they are to humans.
+They're a popular headliner at bird shows, and many owners may even take them out around town with the help of bird leashes and car seats.

-Around the house, these macaws can be as friendly as a dog.
-They enjoy being near their owners and will often wander around looking for someone who can give them attention.
-Their sweet personality is sure to make you drop whatever you're doing for a little play time.
-Yet, they can also be quite content on their perch, watching the activity around them.
+Around the house, these macaws may act like friendly dogs.
+They enjoy being near their owners and seek out attention.
+They are also content on their perch, watching the activity around them.